-The writer joined PopMatters in 2011 and covers mainly extreme metal music topics.
-He is a classically-trained pianist, but enjoys extreme metal more than classical music.
-He types for Angry Metal Guy, Metal Bandcamp, No Clean Singing and PureGrainAudio.com.
-Magazines he contribute to include Ghost Cult and New Noise.
-His writing has also appeared in Hails & Horns (R.I.P.), Heavy Blog Is Heavy, Metal Injection, Phro Metal and Teeth Of The Divine.
-He interviews relevant music writers in a column called “Keyboard Warriors” and also blogs at Zetalambmary.
+This writer joined PopMatters in 2011, and is currently inactive.
+He had an education in Classical music, and uses the knowledge to aid him in writing about extreme/underground music.
+He blogs occasionally for No Clean Singing and Tyranny of Tradition.
+When he feels like getting his writing printed, he interviews bands for California-based alternative music magazine, New Noise.
+His writing has also appeared in Angry Metal Guy, Ghost Cult, Hails & Horns (R.I.P.), Heavy Blog Is Heavy, Metal Bandcamp, Metal Injection, Phro Metal (R.I.P.), PureGrainAudio.com, and Teeth of the Divine.
+He interviews relevant music writers in a column called "Keyboard Warriors", and used to blog at Zetalambmary (R.I.P.).
 Follow him on Twitter.

 When Wormrot was signed to Earache Records in 2010, they surprised the hell out of most people in the extreme metal world.
 How many have actually heard of Southeast Asian grindcore before then?
 What unique conditions helped to spawn this small regional scene?